0shaurya/mathular-theme/pages/calculus1/interdeterminate_forms.md

 $$\frac {0}{0},~ {\frac {\infty }{\infty }},~0\cdot\infty ,~\infty -\infty ,~0^{0},~1^{\infty },{\text{ and }}\infty ^{0}$$

 These are known as the seven <b>indeterminate forms</b>.
 If a limit is equal to one of the above, then more work is required to find the answer.
-This does not mean that the limit is undefined - it simply means that no conclusion can be drawn.
+This does not mean that the limit is undefined - it simply means that no conclusion can be drawn so far.
 Thus, simply plugging in \\(a\\) for \\(x\\) is sometimes not enough to solve a limit.

 Why are these forms indeterminate?
 For each of the indeterminate forms, It is possible to find a set of limits that simplify down to the form yet do not equal each other.
 For example, for the indeterminate form \\(0 \cdot \infty\\):